 This healthy breakfast bowl gives you 15 grams of protein thanks to a big boost from the tofu scramble.
 If you’ve never had tofu scramble before, or if you aren’t usually a fan of tofu, I implore you to give it a try!
 It’s amazing how the texture + flavor combo mimics eggs.
 And of course, if you prefer, you can totally substitute eggs for the tofu scramble.
 (You’ve gotta make it work for you!)

-Health Benefits of a Breakfast Bowl Recipe
+Health Benefits of Breakfast

-I've covered protein, but what about all the other nutrients?
+I’ve covered plant-based protein, but what about all the other nutrients?
 This breakfast bowl recipe is loaded with vitamins, minerals, dietary fiber, and all that other good stuff.
 I like to aim for a balance of nutrients with my meals, so I like to add veggies and fruit to every meal.

 Golden potatoes are a good source of vitamins, particularly if you don’t peel them.
 They tend to be less starchy than russet potatoes and brown nicely with creamy centers.
 Yum, yum!

-Avocado, of course, is one of my favorite foods and are loaded with dietary fiber and healthy fat.
-Healthy fat is needed for a balanced diet, so if avocados aren't your thing, then add in 1 teaspoon of MCT oil per serving to still get that healthy fat (and you won't even taste it!).
+Avocado, of course, is one of my favorite foods and avocados are loaded with dietary fiber and healthy fat.
+Healthy fat is needed for a balanced diet, so if avocados aren’t your thing, then add in 1 tsp of MCT oil per serving to still get that healthy fat (and you won’t even taste it!).

-Other Plant Based Breakfast Recipes
+Other Plant-Based Breakfast Recipes